CeereMugambi/alx-system_engineerung-devops/0x02-shell_redirections/README.md

-Script that prints followed by a new line to standard output
+Script to display a confused smiley